veracioux/pic-thermostat/docs/README.md

 * With the current programming resolution of one minute, `on` and `off` need only store values from 0 - 1439 (the number of minutes in a day).
 Therefore, these attributes require only 11 bits of storage each.

 The total amount of storage for the structure with the above optimizations in mind would be 1+6+22+32 = 61 bits, i.e. 8 bytes.

+## Communication <a name="ref_comm"></a>

+The thermostat uses serial communication to communicate with the PC, via the built-in UART module of the microcontroller.
+The general flow of communication is the following:

+1. The PC sends a `REQUEST_CONNECTION` byte, to which the thermostat responds by returning the same byte. <br>
+_The connection has been established._

+1. The PC periodically sends `REQUEST` characters, which are classified as RX and TX.
+If the request is RX, the microcontroller is expected to send data to the PC.
+Conversely, if the request is TX, the PC is expected to send data to the microcontroller.

+1. The appropriate device sends the requested raw data in a continuous transmission.
+There is no data verification. <br>
+_If data fails to be delivered within a specified timeout period, the connection has been lost and has to be re-established if data is to be transferred._

+#### Communication Requests

+Communication request codes are defined in the header file ["/src/communication.h"](https://github.com/HarisGusic/pic-thermostat/blob/master/src/communication.h).

+_Note: RX and TX requests can be made if and only if the connection has been established.
+Otherwise, they will be ignored._

+##### `REQUEST_RX_TEMP`

+Request the current measured temperature.
+Upon reception, the microcontroller sends raw temperature data as a sequence of bytes.

+##### `REQUEST_RX_TIME`

+Request the current time on the thermostat.
+Upon reception, the microcontroller then sends raw time data as a sequence of bytes.

+##### `REQUEST_RX_CURRENT_PROGRAM`

+Request the currently active program on the thermostat.
+Upon reception, the microcontroller sends the data of the currently active program as a sequence of bytes defined by [`struct Program`](#ref_program).

+##### `REQUEST_RX_PROGRAMS`

+Request all stored programs on the thermostat to be sent to the PC.
+Upon reception, the microcontroller sends the entire `programs` array as a sequence of bytes, to the PC.

+---

+##### `REQUEST_TX_TIME`

+Request the current time to be sent to the thermostat.
+This is used to synchronise the thermostat's clock with the PC's clock.
+The sent data is a sequence of bytes.

+##### `REQUEST_TX_PROGRAM`

+Request program data to be sent to the thermostat.
+This overrides the data stored on the thermostat for the program with the specified index.
+The sent data is a sequence of bytes defined by [`struct Program`](#ref_program).

+##### `REQUEST_TX_PROGRAMS`

+Request all programs on the thermostat to be overriden by the sent data.
+If the thermostat contained more programs than have been sent, the excess programs are rendered inaccessible.

+#### Software implementation

+//TODO